moby/moby/docs/sources/installation/archlinux.md

 If you need to add an HTTP Proxy, set a different directory or partition for the Docker runtime files, or make other customizations, read our systemd article to learn how to [customize your systemd Docker daemon options](/articles/systemd/).

+## Uninstallation

+To uninstall the Docker package:

+    $ sudo pacman -R docker

+To uninstall the Docker package and dependencies that are no longer needed:

+    $ sudo pacman -Rns docker

+The above commands will not remove images, containers, volumes, or user created configuration files on your host.
+If you wish to delete all images, containers, and volumes run the following command:

+    $ rm -rf /var/lib/docker

+You must delete the user created configuration files manually.